In accordance with the General Data Protection Regulations.

 - The DWP makes use of a credit reference agency to carry out data matching for each Council.
 This is to identify people who are living with a partner but who have not told the Council this.
 The contract makes it clear that no electronic 'footprint' will be left on individual customers' credit accounts.
 This means that the data matching will not affect people's credit ratings.

-- Call Credit Reference Agency - data is used by the Council for risk based verification for Benefits processing and calculation of discounts for Council Tax.
+- TransUnion Credit Reference and Tracing Agency - data is used by the Council for risk based verification for Benefits processing and calculation of discounts for Council Tax.

-- Inform CPI who is a third party working for or on behalf of the Council – providing the Council with Revenue Forecasting & Business Rates Retention Software which also helps increase and maintain our rating list.
+- Inform CPI who is a third party working for or on behalf of the Council – providing the Council with Revenue Forecasting, combatting fraud & Business Rates Retention Software which also helps increase and maintain our rating list.

 - Other service areas within the Council where the law allows for example, keeping the electoral roll right and the licensing private rented properties.